 5 Sustainable Engagement Rings That Outshine Conflict Diamonds Any Day

-With Valentine's Day freshly behind us, it’s officially time for Facebook engagement announcement season.
+It’s officially time for Facebook engagement announcement season.
 We all know engagement rings are so much more than just an accessory; they all have a story.
 And when you're proposed to with a sustainable engagement ring, you have an even better story to tell.

 The gleam of a ring can outshine the inconvenient truth about diamonds.
 Ethically acquiring diamonds, a highly sought-after gem, can become an afterthought when suppliers need to meet demand.
 This can lead to soil erosion, as well as dust and water pollution.

 Besides the environmental damage that diamond mining causes, it can become a liability for workers and those living in war zones, as diamonds are often sold to fund war efforts.
 Diamonds mined to carry out rebel movements—called conflict diamonds or blood diamonds—are more common than you may think.
 According to CBS, these diamonds make up to 15% of the total diamond trade.
 However, a product of unsafe working conditions and land pollution doesn’t have to be placed on your finger when you get engaged.

 Sustainable engagement rings are often more affordable than the real deal, not to mention just as pretty.
 Even celebrities are often spotted wearing the diamond’s more sustainable sisters.
 Just look at Lady Gaga, Zoë Kravitz, Emma Watson, and Penélope Cruz, who are all fans of lab-grown diamonds.
 Here are five sustainable engagement rings that will make you want to go the eco-friendly route, too.

 5 Sustainable Engagement Ring Options That Won't Disappoint

 Take some time with your partner to talk about where you want to get your diamond from, and opt for businesses that have nothing to hide.